 often described as Paying Attention … On Purpose… in the Present Moment … Non Judgmentally…

-In the first week of a Mindfulness Course, you realise how little attention you pay to your own inner and outer experience and how you operate on ‘Automatic Pilot’ much of the time.
+But, the first step to becoming more AWARE; to becoming more MINDFUL is the realisation of how little attention you pay to your own inner and outer experience right now.
+To notice how you operate on ‘Automatic Pilot’ much of the time.

 In the Present Moment